August 07, 2019

 Among the more than 1,700 properties financed through the Green Advantage program, many were built in the 1980s or earlier: in other words, before many environmental or climate policies were established.
 Improvements are expected to save 5.1 billion gallons of water and 2.0 billion kilo-British thermal units (kBtu) in energy per year.
 Equally as important, tenants are projected to save about $173 a year in lower energy and water bills.

 “We are supporting the environment, yes, and we’re also lowering one of the biggest housing expenses: utilities.
-People who live in affordable housing are often financially stretched — so every bit of savings helps, especially in this growing affordability crisis,” says Corey Aber, Multifamily Community Mission and Impact Finance director.
+People who live in affordable housing are often financially stretched — so every bit of savings helps, especially in this growing affordability crisis,” says Corey Aber, senior director of Mission, Policy and Strategy.

 “Furthermore, the success of the KG-Deal execution will allow us to better support green financing in the future,” says Corey.
 “That’s a win-win for property owners and tenants!”